newrelic/nr-handbook/MD/Products/APM.md

 # New Relic APM Best Practices

 ## Application Naming Schema

-Our current naming convention is "[team name] - [service name] - [environment]".
+Having a naming convention can add clarity in responsibility, geographical location, or purpose.
+Here is an example of a possible naming convention: "[team name] - [service name] - [environment]".
 Some teams also use braces for the environment instead of the last dash.
 Some examples:

 ```shell
 myapplication - frontend - aws-dublin